Olympic champion among 12 Russian athletes guilty of doping

 - Trump facing more pushback in Congress — from both sides

+Two-time Olympic champion Anita Wlodarczyk of Poland could be upgraded to the 2013 world title if Lysenko is stripped of her title.

+The Russian athletes, including 2014 world indoor triple jump champion Lyukman Adams, can file appeals to a separate division of CAS, which acted as the initial disciplinary hearing in these cases.

-CAS prosecuted the cases for the Russian track federation, which has been suspended by the IAAF since 2015.
+CAS prosecuted the athletes on behalf of the Russian track federation, which has been suspended by the IAAF since 2015.
+A WADA investigation report involving McLaren detailed extensive doping and cover-ups in Russian track and field back then.

+The rulings vindicate evidence provided by McLaren and Grigory Rodchenkov.
+The Russian whistleblower has long detailed steroid programs and cover-ups, including “washout testing” ahead of major championships he said he oversaw as director of the WADA-accredited laboratory in Moscow and then in Sochi at the 2014 Winter Olympics.

+Part of their evidence was rejected by previous CAS panels one year ago, when some Russian athletes overturned their disqualifications from the Sochi Olympics on appeal.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports